atmcgrath/END-Digital-Collection/_texts/EN-ThePalinode-1770.md

 Women of rank, fortune, or good education, dear Francis, have generosity, virtue, sincerity and candour; frequent their company, and thou shalt agree with me, it is the sole school where young men can improve their mind, and correct the defects of nature.

-To that School I owe the esteem of the world; had it not been for it, I should probably be below their contempt.
+To that school I owe the esteem of the world; had it not been for it, I should probably be below their contempt.
 Adieu.

-London 1770.

----

-## LETTER II.

-Sir Francis Crosley, to John Rambler, Esq.

-My reason is proof againss words, Jack.
-Either cease to maintain that women are virtuous, or illustrate thy assertion with facts.
-Name me some beauties, who having loved, have triumphed over their own desires, and the attacks of their lovers - then - then only, will I believe thee.

 London 1770.